-Patrol is home to the “first responders” for police service calls.
-Deputies are committed to serving the community through the effective response to citizen calls for assistance, providing crime prevention programs, and enforcing the laws and protecting citizens in Clay County.
+Our deputies are committed to serving the community through the effective response to citizen calls for service.
+They provide crime prevention programs and lead efforts to enforce the laws while proudly protecting and serving the citizens in Clay County.

-The Patrol Division led by Chief Patrick Golemme has the largest deputies group and is considered the backbone of the sheriff’s office.
-It’s made up of the largest group of deputies.
-The division consists of Patrol, Community Affairs, and Operation Safe Streets.
+The Patrol Division is led by Chief Jeff Johnson and is generally considered the backbone of the sheriff’s office.
+Assistant Chief of Patrol North Domenic Paniccia and Assistant Chief of Patrol South Baylor Alexander round off the leadership of the largest group of deputies in the agency.
 This team’s effectiveness is measured every day by the variety of calls deputies must be prepared to answer and the effectiveness with which they handle each call.
-Our deputies respond to crime reports, conduct traffic control and enforcement, perform community policing functions, and coordinate efforts with the investigators called upon to follow up on many cases that originate from patrol’s calls for service.
+Our deputies respond to reports of crime, conduct traffic control and enforcement, perform community policing functions and coordinate efforts with the investigators who are called upon to follow up on many cases that originate from patrol’s calls for service.